varunpm1/VPMOTPView/README.md

 # VPMOTPView

-VPMOTPView is a helper class for displaying OTP entering view
+VPMOTPView is a helper class for displaying OTP entering view.
+The UI can be customized in different ways.
+See `Usage` for more info.

 ## Requirements